 - 1. Have at least four (4) units of publication in addition to the three (3) units required for tenure and promotion to Associate Professor. - 2.
 Have at least eight (8) units of other scholarship in addition to the six (6) units required for tenure and promotion to Associate Professor. - a.
 Note that this requirement of 4 and 8 units respectively for promotion to Full Professor is higher than that required for tenure and promotion to Associate Professor.
-There are compelling reasons for this: (1) Most institutions have a higher standard for promotion to Full Professor than to Associate Professor; (2) Promotion to Full Professor is evidence of outstanding performance and should be granted only to those who are outstanding; and (3) Once granted tenure, faculty have fewer pressures on them to perform other tasks and are free to focus more on research. - b.
+There are compelling reasons for this: (1) Most institutions have a higher standard for promotion to Full Professor than to Associate Professor; and (2) Promotion to Full Professor is evidence of outstanding performance and should be granted only to those who are outstanding. - b.
 Also note that these four units of publication and eight units of other scholarship are in addition to the record of publications and scholarship required for tenure and/or promotion to Associate Professor.
 Thus, a career total of twenty-one (21) units of research and creative activity-seven (7) units of publication and fourteen (14) of scholarship-are required for promotion to Full Professor.
 These totals may be higher for faculty bringing in publications and scholarship to UAS.
-This is due to the limit on the number of units of research and creative activity that can be transferred into UAS (see above, page 10, for the rationale and units allowed). - 3.
+This is due to the limit on the number of units of research and creative activity that can be transferred into UAS (see above, "A Faculty Member with Existing Publications When Hired at UAS". - 3.
 Provide clear and verifiable evidence that criteria 1 and 2 above were met by the deadline of the period for which the faculty member is being evaluated.
 This evidence could be in the form of either existing publications and other scholarship set out on the faculty member's vita, letters, or other written confirmation that show the complete acceptance of publications and other scholarship prior to the deadline. - 4.
-Demonstrate an on-going and serious commitment to research and scholarship for the period for which the faculty member is being evaluated that leads the evaluators to believe that he/she will continue this beyond the granting of promotion to Full Professor.

-- 5. Faculty members will be evaluated in relation to their workload assignment.
+Demonstrate an on-going and serious commitment to research and scholarship for the period for which the faculty member is being evaluated that leads the evaluators to believe that they will continue this beyond the granting of promotion to Full Professor. - 5.
+Faculty members will be evaluated in relation to their workload assignment.
 Criteria 1 and 2 above apply only to those faculty with a regular workload configuration of three (3) parts teaching, one (1) part research, and one (1) part university/community service.
 Those faculty who are allocated a larger portion of their workload for research will be held to a higher standard of performance.
 This higher standard should be determined by the evaluators on a case-by-case basis. - 6.
 Meeting these minimum criteria alone does not guarantee the awarding of promotion to Full Professor.

 SECTION 5.
-RESEARCH CRITERIA FOR DETERMINING RETENTION OF TRIPARTITE FACULTY
+RESEARCH CRITERIA FOR DETERMINING PROGRESS TOWARDS TENURE OF TRIPARTITE FACULTY

-The purpose of the three-year retention review of faculty with regard to their research component is twofold:
+The purpose of the three-year review of progress towards tenure for faculty with regard to their research component is twofold:

-- 1. To evaluate whether the faculty member's progress warrants his/her being retained as a tripartite faculty member.
-If not, to determine if it should be recommended that he/she be placed on a bipartite track or that he/she be terminated. - 2.
-If the faculty member is making progress, to make specific recommendations as to what is required in his/her performance over the next three years in order to secure tenure and promotion.
+- 1. To evaluate whether the faculty member's progress warrants their being retained as a tripartite faculty member.
+If not, to determine if it should be recommended that they be placed on a bipartite track or that they be terminated. - 2.
+To make specific recommendations regarding the faculty member's progress as to what is required in their performance over the next three years in order to secure tenure and promotion.